 Natural Beekeeping in West Yorkshire

-Gill went on a conventional beekeeping course about eight years ago.
+Gill went on a conventional beekeeping course well over ten years ago.
 It was very interesting, but she knew instinctively that it was not right for the bees.
 Everything was for the convenience of the beekeeper.

 There was information about the lifecycle of the honeybee, but everything was in the context of bending them to our will.
 Emphasis was on honey production, diseases of bees, hive construction, inspecting hives frequently and basically interfering in every aspect of the bees' lives.